-At St Luke's Church of England Aided Primary School, we understand that DSL training is very unlikely to take place during this period (although the option of online training may be explored).
-For the period COVID-19 measures are in place, our DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.
+For the period COVID-19 measures are in place, Wolverhampton Safeguarding Together Partners continue to provide DSL training virtually however the number of places available for DSL training has been reduced due to the nature of the virtual training, our DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training until they are able to secure a place on the DSL refresher training.

 All existing school staff already have had safeguarding training and have read part 1 of KCSIE and our school's safeguarding policy.
-This appendix will be made available to all existing staff to ensure they are aware of the new arrangements, so they know what to do if they are worried about a child.
+This appendix will be made available to all existing staff, governors and volunteers to ensure they are aware of the current arrangements, so they know what to do if they are worried about a child.